nordinz7/maybank-acc-statement-extractor/README.md

-## MayBank Monthly Account Statement Data Extraction (Personal/Individual Account)
+# MayBank email statement delivery Data Extraction (Monthly)

 This project extracts financial data from Maybank statement to JSON or CSV.